OneSparse/OneSparse/docs/test_matrix_header.md

 (1 row)

 ```
-'ewise_union' is like 'ewise_add' but differs in how the binary op
+`ewise_union` is like `ewise_add` but differs in how the binary op
 is applied.
-A pair of scalars, alpha and beta define the inputs to
+A pair of scalars, `alpha` and `beta` define the inputs
-the operator when entries are present in one matrix but not the
+to the operator when entries are present in one matrix but not the
 other.
 ``` postgres-console
 select ewise_union('i4[1:1:1 2:2:2 3:3:3]'::matrix, 42, 'i4[1:1:1 2:2:2 3:3:3]'::matrix, 84, 'plus_int32');